josehenriqueroveda/josehenriqueroveda/README.md

 <h3>Knowledge and experiences:</h3>

+- Data engineering and data science;
-- Solid experience in programming with Ruby on Rails and Python;
+- Solid experience in programming with Python and FastAPI;
+- Ruby on Rails;
-- Experience with Test-Driven Development (TDD), using RSpec.
+- Test-Driven Development (TDD), using RSpec.
 - RSwag for documentation
-- Frontend knowledge (Vue.js, Hotwire);
 - PostgreSQL and SQLite databases;
-- Data engineering and data science;
 - Knowledge in Azure Cloud;
 - Fluent Portuguese, advanced English and basic Spanish.